Atopic dermatitis is very common, particularly in high-income countries and among people who have a tendency to develop allergies.

 Older children and adults tend to develop one or a few spots, usually on the hands, upper arms, in front of the elbows, or behind the knees.

 Most people develop the disorder before age 5, and many people develop it before age 1.
 Atopic dermatitis that develops during childhood frequently goes away or lessens greatly by adulthood.
 Atopic dermatitis may begin during late adulthood or even later in life.

-In infants, rashes on the face spread to the neck, scalp, hands, arms, feet, and legs.
+In infants, rashes on the face spread to the neck, eyelids, scalp, hands, arms, feet, and legs.
 Large areas of the body may be affected.